-The specific deductions for each exercise can be found in the FEI Guidelines for Judges at www.fei.org
+The specific deductions for each exercise can be found in the FEI Vaulting Guidelines at www.fei.org

 10.3 Freestyle - Individual

 The Freestyle is shown for 1 minute, freely composed by the vaulter.
 During the performance, the vaulter must remain in contact with the horse.
 Ground jumps are only permitted in canter freestyles.